gentaliti/light-pms/README.md

 - **Styles**: This folder is dedicated to managing the styles of the UI components and pages.

-### Additional notes
+### Additional UI notes
+- There are parts of the code in the UI code which can be improved more (by having Separation of Concerns)
-For simplicity, for all the Properties a single local image is used (rather than saving the image path in the database).
+- For simplicity, for all the Properties a single local image is used (rather than saving the image path in the database).